idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 [!param](/Kernels/CoefReaction/coefficient) in [kernels/CoefReaction.md] is set
 to a negative value which corresponds to a positive density.
 The `extra_vector_tags = 'eigen'` parameter is used to indicate that these kernels contribute to "B" matrix.
+In other literature the A matrix would be the stiffness matrix (K) and B would be the Mass matrix(M).

 !listing test/tests/modal_analysis/modal.i block=Kernels id=m_kernel caption=
 Kernels for A and B

 The BCs block defines the boundary conditions for the problem.
 In this example, we have Dirichlet boundary conditions applied to the left boundary for all displacement components.
 The [DirichletBC.md] is used for the "A" matrix, while the [EigenDirichletBC.md] is used for the "B" matrix.
+Where ever a [DirichletBC.md] is used, an [EigenDirichletBC.md] should be set also.

 !listing test/tests/modal_analysis/modal.i block=BCs id=m_bc caption=BCs for
 matrix A and B.